natecostello/creepage_and_clearance/content/slides.md

 Step one is determine the peak voltage difference...
 ...what is the terminal voltage?
 ...Is that an RMS value?
-...Is that a Phase Voltage?
+...Is that a Phase-to-Return Voltage?
-...Phase-to-Phase Voltage?
+...Is that a Phase-to-Phase Voltage?
 ...What is the drive topology?
 ## Ask!